WiraDKP/RNN_MIDI_Composer/README.md

 Your data may be too complex.
 Try a more homogenous data.

 ## Sample Result
-I have done some preprocessing on a list of Indonesia folk songs in midi format<sup>[3]</sup> and it results in all those .csv files in the `dataset` folder.
+I used a list of Indonesia folk songs in midi format<sup>[3]</sup>.
+After some preprocessing, it results in all those .csv files in the `dataset` folder.
 The trained model is in the `model` folder, and the music it generates is in the `sample` folder.

 Here is the Loss history
 ![](asset/Loss.png)